-Wesley Fraser is a Plaskett Fellow at the Herzberg Institute of Astrophysics in Victoria, BC, Canada.
-HIA is part of the National Research Council of Canada.
+Wesley Fraser is Queen's Research Fellow and lecturer in the Astrophysics Research Centre at Queen's University, Belfast.
 His scientific interests lie in understanding how the small bodies of the Solar system formed.
 His primary research includes studying the physical properties of the Kuiper belt and other icy bodies at the edge of the Solar system with the view that these bodies are relics of a failed planet formation process, and hold the keys to unlocking there origins.

 His research thus far has primarily fallen into three categories: size distributions, compositions, and physical properties of individual bodies.
 The first, his Ph.
 D. topic, and what he is primarily known for in the scientific community has led him to surveying vast swaths of the night sky to discover the smallest, faintest objects possible with the best of telescope facilities available.
 His later interests brought him to be working with Dr. Michael Brown at Caltech where became involved in spectroscopic studies to understand the compositions and surface variability of small Kuiper belt objects.
 Also while working with Mike, he got involved in studying the properties of the satellites in orbit about a few large Kuiper belt objects.
 Most notably, his work with the Quaoar-Weywot system revealed Quaoar to be unusually massive and identified it as the most dense known object in the outer Solar system.